Heart palpitations (due to paroxysmal atrial tachycardia)

 People who are otherwise healthy and for whom an occasional rapid heartbeat is not a problem do not usually need any treatment.

 These measures are also the first to be used in medical practices or hospitals.
-Medication is only injected when these do not work.
+Medication is only injected when they do not work.
 It’s rare for an episode to have to be ended by an electric shock (cardioversion).

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).